 As a world leader in shared mobility, Keolis is firmly committed to reducing the environmental footprint of transport.
 Public transport solutions are a first step towards meeting the challenges of climate change, land use, air and noise pollution, etc. But Keolis has even higher ambitions, on a par with the challenges facing the environment.
-The Group’s goal is to become a leader in low-carbon mobility, by building public transport networks that protect the environment and the health of local residents.
+The Group’s goal is to become a leader in low-carbon mobility by building public transport networks that protect the environment and the health of local residents.

 Deploying sustainable mobility solutions in communities